Geranium (Pelargonium x hortorum) care for starters – there are two types of plants people refer to as “Geraniums.”

 Growing Geraniums In Pots Year Round

 Geraniums are an excellent choice for container gardening on patios, decks and balconies.
-The key to good container gardening with geraniums is proper preparation of the soil.
+The key to good container gardening with geraniums is the proper preparation of the soil.

 This is the easiest way to get your geraniums established well.
 You should begin with a high quality of potting soil intended for container gardening.

 Container geraniums need to be fed a couple of times a month.
 Use water-soluble fertilizer such as 10-10-10 mix or 20-20-20.